Sunying-RONG/analyseStaticTp2/README.md

 # analyseStaticTp2
+This project is to generate call graph and weighted coupling graph.

 1. Git clone https://github.com/Sunying-RONG/analyseStaticTp2.git
 Code of TP2 jdt is in /analyseStaticTp2/src/main/java/tp2/Parser.java
 2. In eclipse, import maven project analyseStaticTp2